nprapps/dailygraphics/README.md

 fab production deploy:"$PATH"
 ```

-_Wrapping the path in quotes is needed if the path contains spaces_
+_Wrapping the path in quotes is needed if the path contains spaces._

-Let's see an example.

-To deploy a specific archived graphic:
+Let's see an example, To deploy a specific archived graphic:

 ```
 fab staging deploy:"../graphics-archive/2016/01/100-words-20160122"